|Legler Systems Company|||||IM System|||||Contact Us|||||Help|||||Home||||

-The Inventory Management System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
-Personal computers can be connected in a local area network with complete flexibility in specifying the disk location of master files on either the desktop or laptop client computer or the file server.
+The Inventory Management System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The IMS source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
+Personal computers can be connected in a local area network with complete flexibility in specifying the disk location of master files on either the client laptop or desktop computer or the file server.
 Additionally, the IMS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness.

 The latest version of the inventory management software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 The exe programs run under Windows XP and dll programs are used with Windows 10.
 AIX programs use the .gnt code.
 The IM application programs (32-bit code) run on 64-bit hardware.